 Every aspect of your fundraising comes back to acquisition and retention.
 When these programs lag, it’s a warning sign for the health of your entire organization.
 Don’t get caught by surprise — let dynamic data analytics guide where you focus your efforts.

-Data can help you better understand the complete picture of your organization.
+Data can help you better understand your organization’s complete picture.
 By removing the guesswork from your acquisition and retention strategies, you can optimize the donor experience.
-This is critical for building solid relationships that will support your organization in good times and bad.
+This is critical for building solid relationships with donors who will support your organization in good times and bad.

 GivingDNA unlocks the potential hidden in your donor file, allowing you to make informed decisions that will take your fundraising efforts to the next level.
 Contact us today for a free demo or to get started.